noidexe/Enjin-Coin-Documentation/docs/creating-your-integration.md

 }
 ```

-Set value as -1 for max value
+Set `value` as `-1` for max value

-Note that this value decreases as it is used, like a literal spending allowance, if you set a value fo 10 ENJ and then make 10 transactions for 1 ENJ each your allowance will then be 0 and need to be set again.
+**Note:** This value decreases as it is used, like a literal spending allowance.
+If you set the value to 10 Enjin Coin (ENJ) and then make 10 transactions for 1 ENJ each, your allowance go down to 0 and need to be set again.

 ## Trade Request
-3 steps to a full trade
+Initiating secure peer-to-peer trades is a three-step process because the trade needs to be created, the respective items need to be held in escrow, and once both parties have checked the items they can complete the trade.

-1: create trade request - confirm in 1st persons wallet - use token id:"0" for ENJ
+**Step 1:** Create the trade request and confirm in 1st person's wallet.

 ```gql
 mutation sendTradeRequest {